 The black hole is one of the most surprising predictions of General Relativity.
 Its only component is the concept of spacetime.
 Black holes have remarkable properties in General Relativity, i.e., no hair~\cite{PhysRevLett.26.331,Bekenstein:1972ky} and uniqueness~\cite{Hawking:1971vc,Robinson:1975bv,PhysRevD.81.024033}.
 As a consequence, all the astrophysical black holes are believed to be well described by the Kerr geometry, which is characterized solely by the mass and spin parameters.
 On the other hand, General Relativity might need modification in the vicinity of the event horizon.
 In modified theories of gravity, black holes can possess a scalar hair~\cite{PhysRevLett.106.151104,PhysRevD.93.044047}, unlike the Kerr black holes.
 The detection of the deviation from the Kerr geometry by future gravitational-wave observations can be a smoking gun for such new physics.

-Binary black hole systems are a strong candidate for gravitational-wave sources~\cite{LIGOScientific:2016aoc} and also an astrophysical laboratory to test strong gravitational field~\cite{Berti:2015itd,Berti:2005ys}.
+Binary black hole systems are strong candidates for gravitational-wave sources~\cite{LIGOScientific:2016aoc} and also work as astrophysical laboratories to test strong gravitational fields~\cite{Berti:2015itd,Berti:2005ys}.
 During the early inspiral phase of a compact binary, the two bodies behave as point masses, as their internal structure does not affect the orbital motion~\cite{PhysRev.136.B1224}.
 As the orbital separation sufficiently decreases due to the gravitational-wave emission, however, the tidal interaction between the bodies becomes remarkable and higher-order post-Newtonian correction comes into effect.
-Its correction appears at a $5$PN order in the gravitational waveform as a function of a quantity called tidal deformability, which characterizes how the bodies deform as a static response to the perturbative tidal field generated by each other~\cite{Vines:2011ud}.
-The tidal deformability is encoded in a set of tidal Love numbers, which are determined by the internal structure of the body~\cite{Hinderer:2007mb,Binnington:2009bb,Damour:2009vw,poisson_will_2014}.
+Its correction appears at the $5$PN order in the gravitational waveform as a function of a quantity called {\it tidal deformability}, which characterizes how the bodies deform as a static response to the perturbative tidal field generated by each other~\cite{Vines:2011ud}.
+The tidal deformability is encoded in a set of the tidal Love numbers, which are determined by the internal structure of the body~\cite{Hinderer:2007mb,Binnington:2009bb,Damour:2009vw,poisson_will_2014}.
 This means that a measurement of the tidal Love numbers from a gravitational-wave signal provides information about the internal structure of the bodies as an inverse problem~\cite{Flanagan:2007ix}.
 Indeed, the equation of state of a neutron star has been constrained from GW170817~\cite{Flanagan:2007ix,LIGOScientific:2017vwq,LIGOScientific:2017ync}.
 In the same manner, it is expected that a test of the strong-field gravity can be performed with tidal Love numbers~\cite{Cardoso:2017cfl}.